-Although his powers over water have been emphasized in the most recent installments, Rain has always had the ability to call down lightning from above.
+Raiden of Mortal Kombat.
+God of Lightning and all.
+Also, although his powers over water have been emphasized in some installments, Rain has always had the ability to call down lightning from above.

 The Electro Bolt ability in BioShock, which is the first ability you learn in the game.
 Doesn't tend to kill but stuns the enemy (and can do bonus damage if shot in water while an enemy's in it).

 The chemical launcher can shoot electric gel, and the shotgun can shoot electric shells.
 In BioShock 2, the final upgrade for the shotgun gives its normal shots a chance to shock the enemy.

 In Dead Rising 2 and related games, the player can make a variety of weapons that utilize electricity, like a makeshift taser (that doubles as an ATM hacking device), a Blanka mask attached to a car battery, and a Lightning Gun.

 Luigi gets to generate electricity in his hands as his specific power in Mario & Luigi: Superstar Saga.
 The power returns in Mario Strikers Charged Football, where he can pull lightning from storm clouds.

 Victor von Gerdenheim of the Darkstalkers series is a Frankenstein's Monster whose body produces massive amounts of electricity, more than even a bolt of lightning.
 If you hold down any of his attack buttons, the attack will be charged with electricity.